emilianavt/OpenSeeFace/README.md

 # Models

-Three pretrained models are included.
+Four pretrained models are included.
 Using the `--model` switch, it is possible to select them for tracking.

-* Model **0**: This is the original model I trained.
-It is the most reliable for general 3D pose tracking, but it has difficulties with eyebrow and eye positions.
-* Model **1** (default): This model trades off a little bit of robustness for better facial feature tracking.
+* Model **0**: This is a very fast, low accuracy model based on ShuffleNetV2.
+(67fps)
+* Model **1**: This is a slightly slower model with better accuracy based on MobileNetV3.
+(62fps)
-* Model **2**: This is a smaller model that can run much faster, easily reaching 60 - 90 fps on a single CPU core.
-However, the tracking robustness and accuracy are lower.
+* Model **2**: This is a slower model with good accuracy based on ShuffleNetV2.
+(45fps)
+* Model **3** (default): This is the slowest and highest accuracy model.
+It is based on MobileNetV3.
+(42fps)

+FPS measurements are from running on one core of my CPU.

 # Release builds